diffusionflow/diffusionflow.github.io/index.md

 ## Sampling

-It is commonly thought that the two frameworks differ in how they generate samples: Flow matching sampling is deterministic with "straight" paths, while diffusion model sampling is stochastic and with "curved paths".
-Below we clarify this misconception.
+It is commonly thought that the two frameworks differ in how they generate samples: Flow matching sampling is deterministic with "straight" paths, while diffusion model sampling is stochastic and follows "curved paths".
+Below, we clarify this misconception.
-We will focus on deterministic sampling first which is simpler; we discuss the stochastic case later on.
+We will focus on deterministic sampling first, since it is simpler, and will discuss the stochastic case later on.

  Imagine you want to use your trained denoiser model to transform random noise into a datapoint.
 Recall that the DDIM update is given by $${\bf z}_{s} = \alpha_{s} \hat{\bf x} + \sigma_{s} \hat{\boldsymbol \epsilon}$$.
-Interestingly, rearranging terms it can be expressed in the following formulation, with respect to several sets of network outputs and reparametrizations:
+Interestingly, by rearranging terms it can be expressed in the following formulation, with respect to several sets of network outputs and reparametrizations:

 $$
 \begin{equation}